On the rebound

 Anyone hoping for some pent-up demand after lockdowns was not disappointed.
 It is perhaps the magnitude that is most surprising.
 Many property buyers who put their plans on hold during the 3-4 months lockdown decided to restart their projects.

 Here at APi we are fortunate to make regular visits to the Alps throughout the year.
-We know the Alps are becoming an ever more popular summer destination, and for many, easy to reach by car.
+We know the Alps are becoming an ever more popular summer destination.
 The appeal of vast spaces, clean air, lots of sunshine and beautiful scenery over a crowded beach has resonated.
-In many countries, there has been a real shift in demand away from city dwellings to have more space, a garden and to live in a less crowded environment.
+In many countries, there has been a real shift in demand away from city dwellings to have more space, a garden and live in a less crowded environment.

 According to Pierre-Yves Cottet-Puinel of Agence Oliver in Morzine “demand has been very strong this summer due to buyers looking to get away from it all, more and more people are looking for properties in ski resorts or in the countryside.”
 Demand for rental properties in August “exploded, far greater than in previous summers.
 Apartments for 2 to 6 people were in greatest demand.”

 Amir Suljic of Cum Laude Immobilia in Kitzbühel reports enquiry levels 50% higher than usual in June, July and August with demand for rental properties also higher than usual.

 Zell am See has always been popular in the summer, rightly so with its beautiful lake and surrounding mountains.
 Simone Keijsers of Absolut Immobilien: “We think that our villages were almost, if not fully booked these months.
 September was also still very good.
 Some hotels used this summer to renovate, but in general everybody rents out their apartments and hotels.”

 Working from home: why not in the mountains?